Flat Fee Landlord

 HVAC and Heating

-• Service the HVAC system before winter if it hasn't been serviced recently
+• Service the HVAC system before winter if it has not been serviced in the past 12 months ($150 to $200)

-• Test the thermostat and confirm it's maintaining temperature accurately
+• Test the thermostat and confirm it is maintaining temperature accurately

-• For heat pumps: confirm the defrost cycle is functioning (heat pumps lose efficiency and can ice up below 35°F without a working defrost cycle)
+• For heat pumps: confirm the defrost cycle is functioning (heat pumps lose efficiency and can ice up below 35 degrees without a working defrost cycle)

 • Keep emergency HVAC vendor contact information accessible